I'm all for a good ol' fashioned showdown. But when it comes to the cash ISA vs stocks and shares ISA duel, it shouldn't be a fight.

 What is a stocks and shares ISA?

-A stocks and shares ISA is sometimes called an investment ISA.
-That’s because you use this ISA to make investments in a tax-efficient way.
+A stocks and shares ISA is sometimes called an investment ISA (or, individual savings account).
+That's because you use this ISA to make investments in a tax-efficient way.

-In a stocks and shares ISA, you won’t pay income tax on dividends or interest.
-You also won’t pay capital gains tax if you sell your investments for a profit.
+In a stocks and shares ISA, your tax treatment is different.
+You won't pay personal income tax on dividends or interest - no matter your own income tax rate.
+You also won't pay capital gains tax if you have any gains from investments too.

-As an investor, you’ve got a smörgåsbord of options for what to put inside your stocks and shares ISA.
-You could start with some exchange-traded funds (ETFs), add in investment trusts, sprinkle in some stocks and even fold in real estate investment trusts (REITs) if you’d like.
+As an investor, you've got a smorgasbord of investment options for what to put inside your stocks and shares ISA.
+You could start with some exchange-traded funds (ETFs), add in investment trusts, government bonds, corporate bonds and investment funds, maybe sprinkle in some stocks and even fold in real estate investment trusts (REITs) if you'd like.
 The investments you choose for your stocks and shares ISA are entirely up to you.

 It's important not to put all your eggs in one basket when you choose what to invest in.
 Diversifying your investments will help you spread risk across multiple assets as opposed to relying on one, often a sensible strategy to hit your personal financial objectives.